gaultier/lox-c/README.md

 # lox-c

-A bytecode vm for the programming language lox
+A compiler and bytecode vm for the programming language lox.

 ## Quickstart